ArnaudTurn/competition_project/README.md

 ```
 ├── data-science-test                        <- All data and documentations regarding the project
 ├── data_science_test_AT                     <- Ingestion, Preparation, Modeling, Exposition folder with all necessary methods
-│   ├── loader.py                               <- Contains all the methods used to load the data
+│   ├── loader.py                               <- methods used to load the data
-│   ├── preprocess.py                           <- Contains all the methods used to preprocess the data
+│   ├── preprocess.py                           <- methods used to preprocess the data
-│   ├── train.py                                <- Contains all the methods used to train the model
+│   ├── train.py                                <- methods used to train the model
-│   ├── predict.py                              <- Contains all the methods used to call the model
+│   ├── predict.py                              <- methods used to call the model
-│   ├── utils_.py                               <- Contains all the methods used to save 'static' methods
+│   ├── utils_.py                               <- methods used to save 'static' methods
-│   ├── wrappers.py                             <- Contains all the functions wrappers in case of shell files usage (to be updated)
+│   ├── wrappers.py                             <- methods wrappers in case of shell files use (to be updated)
 │   ├── prepare.py                              <- Contains methods for specific preparation process (to be added)
 │   └── api.py                                  <- Contains methods to call api (to be added)
 ├── output                                  <- Folder contains all results